-Water System

-Filling Your Fresh Water Tank
+WATER SYSTEM

+Filling your fresh water tank

-Your new Explorer Group motorhome will be fitted with a 45litre fresh water tank.
-In order to fill the water tank firstly remove the water filler cap identified by a blue label then the tank can be filled using both the 12v power supply and the pump provided in your kit box or by using a direct hose pipe.
-Please not take care not to over fill your tank it is advised that someone monitors the water level in the tank while filling is in progress.
+Your new Elddis motorhome is fitted with a Whale Autofill water system.
+In order to fill up and automatically top up your water tank from either a fixed water supply or a water container please follow the instruction given on the next page.

+Please take care not to over fill your tank it is advised that someone monitors the water level in the tank while filling is in progress.